 3.1.
 The Muhaddithat project

 For several years, Dr Mohammed Akram Nadwi conducted a long term and large scale project to unearth the biographies of thousands of women who participated in the hadith tradition throughout Islamic history.
-In Al-Muhaddithat: The Women Scholars in Islam , Dr Nadwi summarized his 40-volume biographical dictionary (in Arabic) of the Muslim women who studied and taught hadith.
+In Al-Muhaddithat: The Women Scholars in Islam , Dr Nadwi summarised his 40-volume biographical dictionary (in Arabic) of the Muslim women who studied and taught hadith.
 Even in this short text, he demonstrates the central role women had in preserving the Prophet's teaching, which remains the master-guide to understanding the Qur'an as rules and norms for life.
-Within the bounds of modesty in dress and manners, women routinely attended and gave classes in the major mosques and madrasas, travelled intensively for ‘the knowledge', transmitted and critiqued hadith, issued fatwas, and so on.
+Within the bounds of their religion, women routinely attended and gave classes in the major mosques and madrasas, travelled intensively for ‘knowledge', transmitted and critiqued hadith, issued fatwas (rulings), and so on.
 Some of the most renowned male scholars have depended on, and praised, the scholarship of their female teachers.
 The women scholars enjoyed considerable public authority in society, not as the exception, but as the norm.

-The huge body of information reviewed in Al-Muhaddithat is essential to understanding the role of women in Islamic society, their past achievement and future potential.
+The huge body of information reviewed in Al-Muhaddithat is essential to understanding the role of women in Islamic society, their past achievements and future potential.
 Hitherto it has been so dispersed as to be ‘hidden'.
-The information in Dr Nadwi's dictionary will greatly facilitate further study, contextualization and analysis .
+The information in Dr Nadwi's dictionary will greatly facilitate further study, contextualisation and analysis .

 Figure 3: From an adjacent room, women attend the preaching of Shaykh Baha'al-Din Veled in Balkh, Afghanistan.
 Miniature in Jami' al-Siyar, 1600.
 MS Hazine 1230, folio 112a, Topkapi Saray Museum, Istanbul.
 (Source).